 Tar oil is sold as a fuel and feedstock to the carbon black industry.
 Up to 40 million gallons can be produced annually.

 Urea is used as an agricultural fertilizer produced from ammonia and carbon dioxide.
 The urea facility is able to convert a portion of the anhydrous ammonia product to make 1,100 tons of urea daily.
 Diesel Exhaust Fluid (DEF) is urea liquor, which is required by law for modern diesel engines for emissions control.
-It is used in Selective Catalytic Reduction technology to react with Nitrogen Oxides (NOx) when injected into the exhaust stream of diesel engines.
+It is injected into the exhaust stream to react with harmful greenhouse gases.
 DEF is a non-hazardous solution comprised of a 32.5% or 50% urea concentration.
+DEF is used in Selective Catalytic Reduction technology to remove harmful NOx emissions from diesel engines.
 Dakota Gas has the capacity to convert a portion of the urea product to produce 64 million gallons of DEF per year.

-Liquefied carbon dioxide produced in the urea production facility is sold for fracking and enhanced oil recovery projects, mostly in North Dakota, as well as beverage-grade CO2.
-The plant has the capability to produce about 70,000 tons of liquefied CO2 annually.
+Liquefied carbon dioxide produced in the urea production facility is sold for fracking and enhanced oil recovery projects, mostly in North.
+Dakota, as well as beverage-grade CO2.
+The plant has the capability to produce about 70,000 tons of liquefied carbon dioxide annually.